-FIA surveyed members in 2015 to determine how we could better serve our members.
+FIA surveyed members to determine how we could better serve our members.
 Survey responders felt that training was the number one area where an FIA initiative would benefit members.

 FIA uses collective wisdom of industry experts in Asia, Europe and America to develop training materials.
 Firms that sign up for FIA courses have the added benefit of being able to demonstrate that their employees have been trained using industry-standard training materials, which may help avoid or mitigate regulatory fines.
 In addition, FIA:

 - Seeks content review and/or approval from regulatory bodies.

 - Provides regular review and update to reflect changes in regulation.

 - Is cost-efficient—FIA can deploy these at a “utility” price.

 FIA relies heavily on our compliance groups in the U.S., U.K. and Asia to prioritize topics.
 An initial survey of these groups yielded a substantial list of topics we are considering.

 FIA has partnered with a U.K. based training company, Unicorn.
 They work with our compliance groups to draft content.
 Our compliance groups evaluate the scripts, review drafts, and contribute content when appropriate.
 We also call on outside counsel as appropriate to help us write and/or review content.

 We completed a pilot program with CME where CME provided the content for a CME-specific module.
 CME determined the topics based on their experience where market participants need the most education.
 We ask FIA members to review exchange content to see if the topics meet their needs or if any point needs clarification.
 We currently offer exchange courses developed in conjunction with CME, ICE Futures US, Singapore Exchange, London Metal Exchange and Eurex.
 We are working with other exchanges around the world to expand our library of exchange-specific modules in the future.

 Users should be able to complete each course in the following timeframe: